Range Rover Velar Review 2024

 Obviously, not everything that can cause damage to your vehicle is quite so dramatic.
 Lots of dings and nicks to the paint work happen at low speed during manoeuvres.
 Luckily the Velar has parking sensors fore and aft to help guide you into tight spaces or weaving around underground car parks, and a clear reversing camera.

-Step up to the Velar S model and Land Rover adds a traffic sign reader that displays the current speed limit on the dash to remind you to stay under it.
+In used Velar models, you need the S to add a traffic sign reader that displays the current speed limit on the dash to remind you to stay under it.
 SE cars have an automated parking assistant, and 360 degree cameras.
+All new Velars come with traffic sign recognition.

-Fully-loaded Velar HSE models get the full suite of state-of-the-art active safety systems (you can pay to add them onto cheaper cars as part of the Driver Assist Pack) to keep a steady electronic hand on your right shoulder.
+Fully-loaded Velar HSE models got the full suite of state-of-the-art active safety systems (you can pay to add them onto cheaper cars as part of the Driver Assist Pack) to keep a steady electronic hand on your right shoulder.
+New Velar customers will have to pay for Driver Assist with any trim version.

 This extensive bundle adds adaptive cruise control with a semi-autonomous self-driving functionality.
 It will brake, accelerate and even steer for you in heavy traffic, just as long as you keep you hands on the wheel.
 It extends the speed range of the emergency braking system too, so it can help mitigate high-speed shunts.